katjahauser/katjahauser.github.io/index.md

 Hi, my name is Katja Hauser.

-I am a PhD student in computer science at [Visual Learning Lab](https://hci.iwr.uni-heidelberg.de/vislearn/) at [Heidelberg University](https://www.uni-heidelberg.de/en).
+I finished my master's thesis in Applied Computer Science at [Visual Learning Lab](https://hci.iwr.uni-heidelberg.de/vislearn/) ([Heidelberg University](https://www.uni-heidelberg.de/en)) in December 2019.

-Currently, I am working on RNA basecalling with a focus on the identification of modified bases.

-I am interested in:
- + invertible neural networks
- + the [Lottery Ticket Hypothesis](https://arxiv.org/abs/1803.03635) and follow-up work
+Currently, I am working as independent researcher.
+I am interested in understanding the structures that arise in neural networks during training.
+Specifically, I want to study the networks uncovered by the [Lottery Ticket Hypothesis](https://arxiv.org/abs/1803.03635) with topological methods.

+I have previously worked with:
+ + invertible normalizing flows, specifically the [Invertible Neural Network](https://arxiv.org/abs/1808.04730) (INN)
- + uncertainty quantification
+ + ensembles and ensemble based uncertainty quantification (specifically [Deep Ensemble](https://arxiv.org/abs/1612.01474))

-My CV can be found [here](/assets/2020-07_CV_internet.pdf).
+My CV can be found [here](/assets/2021-02_CV.pdf).

 You can find me on [github](https://github.com/katjahauser/).
-I have a [Twitter account](https://twitter.com/katjahauser) on which you will find tweets about my work, papers and articles I find interesting and some occasional joke.
+I also have a [Twitter account](https://twitter.com/katjahauser), if you like to follow me there.
+I post notifications about my work there and occasionally retweet articles I find interesting or make some joke.